 RepresentWomen is working with a team to advance the Rankin-Chisholm Rule.
 Among the top congressional staffer positions, women and people of color continue to be underrepresented.
 The Rankin-Chisholm Rule is a policy initiative designed to correct this systemic problem and increase racial and gender diversity in legislative offices, particularly in leadership roles.

 The Rankin-Chisholm Rule states: “The decision-maker for top staff positions in personal offices, on committees, and in caucus leadership offices should conduct an in-person interview with a slate of candidates from diverse perspectives and backgrounds on the basis of gender, race and other factors, including multiple women and people of color.”

 The Rankin-Chisholm Rule is modeled after the Rooney Rule, which requires National Football League owners to interview at least one candidate of color for each head coach or general manager vacancy.
-The initiative is named after pioneering members of Congress Jeannette Rankin and Shirley Chisholm.
+The initiative is named after pioneering Congresswomen Jeannette Rankin and Shirley Chisholm.